hso-nn/crm-sdk/Entity.md

 ```

 # 3) OData
-The query parameters contain OData elements in json format.
+The query arguments contain OData elements in json format.

 ## 3.1) $select
 The 'select' is an array of attributes of the entity.